devbrainlab/devbrainlab.github.io/README.md

 `/jekyll/about.markdown`

 Declare each section in the about page in the yaml header `sections` array.
 The `body` can include markdown!
-I recommend using a set of visually related symbols for the images, but ofc do whatever you'd like :)
+I recommend using a set of visually related symbols for the images, but ofc do whatever you'd like :).
+Any text outside of the yaml header will be rendered above the sections.

 ```yaml
 sections: